Equality and diversity

 - pregnancy and maternity

 - religion and belief

 - sexual orientation

-The council’s Strategic Equality Plan sets out how we will meet our equality duties and make our services accessible and responsive to the diverse needs of the people who live in, work in and visit the county borough.
+Our Strategic Equality Plan sets out how we will meet our equality objectives and make our services accessible and responsive to the diverse needs of those who live, work and visit the county borough.

-The council undertakes equality impact assessments to assess whether changes to existing or the development of new policies, services and functions will impact different sectors of society in different ways.
-There is a statutory requirement for the council to publish full EIAs that have identified an impact in a proposal or policy in an accessible and transparent way.
-EIAs can help identify improvements to services; help the council make better decisions and identify how services can be more accessible.
-Click here to view our EIA page.
+The council performs equality impact assessments (EIAs) to understand whether changes or new policies, services and functions will impact different sectors of society in different ways.
+EIAs can help to identify improvements to services, enable us to make better decisions and recognise how services can be more accessible.